dataprofessor/streamlit-for-datascience/content/Lesson-3.md

 NumPy is a Python library that allows you to perform numerical processing.

-Here are some of the following features that NumPy can do:
+Here are some of the features that NumPy can do:
 - Supports N-dimensional array and matrix data structures
 - Perform various mathematical operations on arrays and matrices
 - Transposing and reshaping matrices